Watch: Eli Apple’s Former Teammate Calls Him a “Little Brat” In a Recent Interview - NewsBreak

 ALCS Game 4 between Astros, Yanks delayed by threat of rain

-NEW YORK (AP) — With the Houston Astros one win from reaching the World Series again, Game 4 of the AL Championship Series against the New York Yankees will not start on time Sunday night because of the threat of rain.
-Major League Baseball announced the impending delay on Twitter an hour before the scheduled 7:07 p.m. first pitch and said it was possible the game could get postponed until Monday.
-“We continue to evaluate the conditions and will provide another update by 7:00 p.m.,” MLB said.
-Six minutes later, an announcement was made at Yankee Stadium alerting fans.
+With the Houston Astros one win from reaching the World Series again, Game 4 of the AL Championship Series against the New York Yankees will not start on time because of the threat of rain

 Followers